cwinpy/cwinpy/docs/pe/roq/roq.rst

 evaluations to properly characterise the posterior probability distribution, so a slow likelihood means slow inference.

-A method of speeding up the likelihood evaluation is to use *Reduced Order Quadrature* (ROQ) [1]_ [2]_ [3]_.
-This works well if the source model has strong correlations within the required parameter space.
+A method for speeding up the likelihood evaluation is to use *Reduced Order Quadrature* (ROQ) [1]_ [2]_ [3]_.
+This works well if the source model has some strong correlations within the required parameter space.
 In such a case, a set of orthonormal basis vectors can be found that when linearly combined with appropriate weights gives an accurate representation of the original model anywhere in parameter space.
 The basis vectors can be precomputed before any inference and used to generate an interpolant for the model.
 If there are :math:`N` basis vectors, the original model only needs to be calculated at :math:`N` points to work out the weights for combining the basis vectors to reproduce